Michael Bellar - Musician/Producer

 From the opening moment of Michael Bellar & the AS-IS Ensemble’s latest recording “Oh No Oh Wow,” you hear the band in mid-laughter, which turns out to be a sure sign that it’s called “Oh No Oh Wow,” for a reason.
 It’s the very best of everything this band has to offer with grinding vintage keyboards, funky drums, exotic percussion and thumping bass.
 The musical environs that Bellar takes the band through on “Oh No Oh Wow” are many but never are they disparate and the impact on the listener is singular and direct.
 “I’m interested in creating the largest palette I can with a small group so I’m bringing as many sonic colors and different grooves to the table as possible."
 The songs on “Oh No Oh Wow” not only exemplify Bellar’s small group/large palette concept but also showcase his many strengths as a composer, improviser and producer with a wide range of musical vibes including the super funky “Gadson” (dedicated to the historic soul drummer James Gadson) and “Little Mike D’s a Big Boy Now,” the hypnotic/bubbling rhythms of the title track “Oh No Oh Wow” and “Yes Please,” the soulful gospel of “Biscuit Baby,” the Pink Floyd meets Bill Frisell expansiveness of “Girl on a String,” and also funky reworkings of 2 classic covers in Bob Marley’s Three Little Birds and Jimi Hendrix’s Voodoo Chile.
 “Oh No Oh Wow” features the talents of Bellar’s long time friends and band members - Brad Wentworth on drums (Melissa Ferrick, Aretha Franklin, Howie Day), Rob Jost on bass (Bjork, Imogen Heap, Tony Scherr) and Brook Martinez on percussion (Brooklyn Qawwali Party, Slavic Soul Party).
 Bellar admits, “It’s been amazing to be able to keep such great collaborators and improvisers together for such a long time.
 With musicians such as these, there is always something new being tossed around on stage and they all have big enough mitts to catch whatever it may be.”

-Along with touring with the AS-IS Ensemble and other artists, in 2013 Michael started to perform in solo settings but not just on acoustic piano.
-“Look, I have a great love for playing solo piano but with Keith Jarrett, Brad Mehldau and Sir Roland Hanna having been in the world, I always figured what’s the point?
+Along with touring with the AS-IS Ensemble and other artists, Michael performs in solo settings.
+Performing as a SOLO artist, Michael has opened for the likes of Cory Henry & the Funk Apostles, Raul Midon, Jon Cleary, That 1 Guy, TAUK, the Jeff Sipe Trio, the Jonathan Scales Fourchestra and Carsie Blanton.
+“Look, I have a great love for playing solo acoustic piano but with Keith Jarrett and Sir Roland Hanna having been in the world, I always figured what’s the point?
 I felt I better find another way to approach the solo thing.”
 This new approach all started for Michael while listening the Bobby McFerrin’s solo performances.
 In referring to McFerrin, Bellar states, “To me, he has always represented a form of pure and universal improvisation that can’t be bound by any genre.
 Underneath all the genius and inventiveness in what he does with his voice is an unrelenting and ridiculously grooving pulse made by him simply beating on his chest.
 It’s so human and so simple and that beat ties everything together.
 So I started thinking of how to create my own pulse at the keyboard and it turned into more of a funky southern porch thing than anything else.
 All live and no looping.
 No tricks.”
 Comprising two vintage keyboards and a homemade box drum under each foot, Bellar's solo rig functions as a band.
 “Having played a lot of dance classes in a past life, I had tried similar setups that never really worked sonically but gave me the coordination to keep it moving forward all these years later.”
 Being a vintage keyboard nerd led him to his Wurlitzer for the meat of the sound and the underutilized Rhodes bass to hold down the low end.
 So along with the help of his old friend Chad who is a props master, Bellar put together one box full of rattles, nuts, bolts and bells to fill the high side of things and another one that functions as a bass drum.
 “The rig consists of 4 basic elements but the goal is to make it feel like one.
 I’m getting there.”